-The proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL laying down common provisions on the European Regional Development Fund, the European Social Fund Plus, the Cohesion Fund, and the European Maritime and Fisheries Fund and financial rules for those and for the Asylum and Migration Fund, the Internal Security Fund and the Border Management and Visa Instrument (CPR), May 2019, is the general regulation guiding the operation of funds in the 2021-2017 period and sets the strategic approach and policy objectives in this sense.
+The REGULATION (EU) 2021/1060 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 24 June 2021 laying down common provisions on the European Regional Development Fund, the European Social Fund Plus, the Cohesion Fund, the Just Transition Fund and the European Maritime, Fisheries and Aquaculture Fund and financial rules for those and for the Asylum, Migration and Integration Fund, the Internal Security Fund and the Instrument for Financial Support for Border Management and Visa Policy (CPR) is the general regulation guiding the operation of funds in the 2021-2017 period and sets the strategic approach and policy objectives in this sense.
 The thematic objectives used in 2014-2020 have been simplified to five clear policy objectives (POs) for the post-2020 programming period:

-- 1. A smarter Europe innovative and smart economic transformation; - 2.
-A greener, low-carbon Europe; - 3.
-A more connected Europe mobility and regional ICT connectivity; - 4.
-A more social Europe implementing the European Pillar of Social Rights; - 5.
-Europe closer to citizens sustainable and integrated development of urban, rural and coastal areas through local initiatives.
+- 1. A more competitive and smarter Europe by promoting innovative and smart economic transformation and regional ICT connectivity; - 2.
+A greener, low-carbon transitioning towards a net zero carbon economy and resilient Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate change mitigation and adaptation, risk prevention and management, and sustainable urban mobility; - 3.
+A more connected Europe by enhancing mobility; - 4.
+A more social and inclusive Europe implementing the European Pillar of Social Rights; - 5.
+Europe closer to citizens by fostering the sustainable and integrated development of all types of territories and local initiatives.